Close-up of an Afghan Hound dog, with long, shaggy hair and a tongue sticking out, in black and white.

 A Labor of Love

-Brooklyn-born, San Francisco-seasoned, now creating artistic, minimalist portraits of dogs as a Sacramento dog photographer.
+Brooklyn-born, San Francisco-seasoned, and now creating artistic, minimalist dog portraits in Sacramento.

-As a lifelong dog lover and devoted pug mom (Buddy is my fifth), I bring genuine connection to every portrait.
-My second pug, Bogie, was my greatest muse while learning photography.
-If my approach to fine art dog portraiture resonates with you, I'd love to have your dog in front of my lens.
-I welcome dogs and their humans from the Greater Sacramento Area and San Francisco Bay Area, and throughout Northern California.
+As a lifelong dog lover and devoted pug mom (Buddy is my fifth), I bring a genuine connection to every portrait.
+My second pug, Bogie, was my greatest muse.

 — Ann Burgermyer, Dogs on Paper